matthew-andrews/workshop-making-it-work-offline/02-a-promising-start/README.md

 ## What is a Promise?

-Promises are are used to organise asynchronous logic.
+Promises are used to organise asynchronous logic.

 ## Why are we talking about it?